Welcome, Mentors!

 This guide outlines your role, the timeline, and how to prepare.

-• Present the business case concept at the end-of-semester competition
+- Present the case at the end-of-semester competition

 As a mentor, we ask that you engage with your student pod at four key points during the semester: